MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.synthesis.applypermutationusingdecompositionwithvariableorder.md

 ## Description

-This operation is a more general version of @"microsoft.quantum.synthesis.applypermutationusingdecomposition"in which the variable order can be specified.
-A different variable orderchanges the decomposition sequence and the truth tables used for thecontrolled @"microsoft.quantum.intrinsic.x" gates.
+This operation is a more general version of @"Microsoft.Quantum.Synthesis.ApplyPermutationUsingDecomposition"in which the variable order can be specified.
+A different variable orderchanges the decomposition sequence and the truth tables used for thecontrolled @"Microsoft.Quantum.Intrinsic.X" gates.
 Therefore, changing thevariable order changes the number of overall gates used to realize thepermutation.

 ## Input